qmat-geqs/qmat-geqs.github.io/index.md

 ### Simon Beaudoin
 > *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*

 Mainly interested in subatomic and high energy physics, Simon shares with us his helpful experience in quantum field theory.
-(He also has Feynman's head on his sockets.)
+(He also has Feynman's face on his sockets.)

 ### Loris Delafosse
 > *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*